huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 slug: journal-prompt
 description: Thought-provoking questions to inspire self-reflection.
 spreadsheetId: 1RI3C2N7-LaWG1pZC6xMVvS08OJJQp92qJhLaPSXNzQ0
+modified: 2025-12-02T16:49:55
 created: 2024-11-18T18:07:14
-modified: 2025-11-20T18:10:27
 ---

 # 🤔 On “Today”

-* Are the results I’m expecting aligned with the actions I took today?
+* Are the results I'm expecting aligned with the actions I took today?
 * What cracks am I creating today that could become major problems tomorrow?
-* What am I certain of today that I’ll laugh at in 10 years?
+* What am I certain of today that I'll laugh at in 10 years?
 * Am I putting myself in the best position possible today, so that Future Me can play easy mode?
 * What was my definition of enoughness 5 years ago and how does it compare to my definition today?
 * What am I going to be celebrating one year from today?